 The TCJA eliminated all business deductions for "entertainment, amusement, or recreation."
 (IRC Sec.
 274(a)).
-This includes most things you'd think of as entertainment, such as entertaining at night clubs, cocktail lounges, theaters, country clubs, golf and athletic clubs, sporting events, and on hunting, fishing, or vacation trips.
+This restriction on deductions included most things you'd think of as entertainment, such as entertaining at night clubs, cocktail lounges, theaters, country clubs, golf and athletic clubs, sporting events, and on hunting, fishing, or vacation trips.
 Many tax experts feared that, for these purposes, "entertainment" also included paying for food or beverages at restaurants or other places.
 If so, business-related meals would no longer be tax deductible—a huge change that would adversely affect restaurants and other businesses.

 Under the regulations, food and beverage costs are deductible as a business expense if:

-Although the meal may not be "lavish or extravagant," there is no dollar limit on how much you can spend, nor are you barred from eating at deluxe restaurants.
+Although the meal may not be "lavish or extravagant," there is no dollar limit on how much you can spend, nor are you barred from eating at very nice restaurants.
 You must use your common sense to determine if a meal is too lavish under the circumstances.
 In practice, the IRS will rarely second guess you on this, especially if you have good documentation for the expense.

 You or an employee needs to be present at the meal to take this deduction.
 Moreover, the food or beverages must be furnished to a "business associate," which is any person you could reasonably expect to engage or deal with in the active conduct of your business.
 This includes current or prospective customers, clients, suppliers, employees, agents, partners, or professional advisers.